 1. Sewing Kit

 Your sewing kit could turn out to be your strongest ally in the fight against the elements on your wedding day.
-Make sure this includes sewing needles, safety pins, a small pair of scissors, hem tape, and thread in colors that match your wedding dress as well as the bridesmaid dresses and groom/groomsmen apparel.
-The kit will come in handy if you come across snags and tears, or find any loose threads.
-Speaking from personal wedding day experience, safety pins come in handy for keeping everything is place as it should be—from ill-fitting dresses to undesirable undergarment appearances.
+Make sure this includes sewing needles, safety pins, a small pair of scissors, hem tape and thread in colors matching your wedding dress as well as the bridesmaids dresses and groom/groomsmen apparel.
+The kit will come in handy if you come across snags and tear, or find any loose threads.
+Speaking from personal wedding day experience, safety pins come in handy for keeping everything in place as it should be — from ill-fitting dresses to undesirable undergarment appearances.

 2. Clear Nail Polish/Super Glue

 An old trick for stopping runs in nylons and tights requires the use of clear nail polish.
 Try to get a quick coat on immediately after you find the tear—this will prevent the tights from running further.
 The super glue might come in handy for fixing broken shoes, jewelry, or other miscellaneous defective accessories.
 A few words of caution: Don’t confuse the two!
 You won’t want super glue sticking to your stockings and skin.